cmeeren/gr-progress/src/gr-progress/README.txt

 == Screenshots ==
 1. The plugin in action
 2. The plugin with a bit of custom styling to make two widgets look like one
-3. The widget settings
+3. The widget settings as of version 1.0.0

 == Changelog ==

+= 1.3.0 =
+* Cover images now use the same protocol (http or https) as the rest of the page

 = 1.2.0 =
 * Allow links in book titles and Goodreads attribution

 = 1.1.0 =
 * Synchronize multiple widgets so that they all fetch data at the same time